JanssenProject/jans/docs/cedarling/patterns/annotation-quota.md

 }
 ```

-`annotations_map` is safe here because only one annotated policy can match at a time: the broad grant
+`annotations_map` is safe here because only one annotated policy can match at a time.
+The broad
-carries nothing, and the bands are gated on a tier and do not overlap within it.
-That property is
+grant carries nothing, the report bands are gated on a tier and do not overlap within it, and the
-worth stating in a test, because it is what the application code quietly depends on.
-If you later add
+inference budget has a single band.
+The application code depends on that property, so state it in a
-an overlapping policy, such as a per-workspace warning alongside a per-user one, switch to
+test.
+If you later add an overlapping policy, such as a per-workspace warning alongside a per-user
-`annotation_values` or `annotations_by_policy` and decide explicitly how to merge them.
+one, switch to `annotation_values` or `annotations_by_policy` and decide explicitly how to merge
+them.

 Using `user_message_id` instead of literal copy keeps the banner translatable and lets it
 interpolate the live numbers the policy does not have.
 See